-The faculty offer the following prizes for this year:
+The faculty offers the following prizes for this year.

-- 1. To the member of the graduating class receiving the highest total of marks in the final examinations, a general surgical operating case. - 2.
-To the student who shall prepare the best dried anatomical preparation, a pocket instrument case.
+1. To the member of the graduating class receiving the highest total of marks in the final examinations, a general surgical operating case.

+2. To the student who shall prepare the best dried anatomical preparation, a pocket instrument case.
 All preparations offered in competition for this prize shall become the property of the college museum and be labeled with the name of the maker.
 This prize shall not be awarded unless the specimens offered possess sufficient merit, as determined by a committee consisting of the Professors of Anatomy and the Principles and Practice of Surgery.
 Previous successful competitors are excluded.

-The first prize offered last year was awarded to Reuben Robinson, class of 1896.
-The second prize was awarded to George F. Pugh, class of 1898.
+The first prize offered last year was awarded to Jay W. Fry, class of 1897.

-Honorable mention for superior proficiency in all the final examinations was made of Edson L. Bridges and George P. Clements.
+Honorable mention for superior proficiency in all the final examinations was made of James O. Ganoe and Jesse P. Truax.